shuds13/python-tutorials/tutorials/python.conda.md

 ### What is Conda/Anaconda/Miniconda

+The Conda products form a free cross-platform package management system created by Continuum Analytics, and consists of the following components.

-Conda is a package manager and virtual environment manager for installing packages from Conda compatible distributions.
-Anaconda is a conda package distribrution that includes many python packages and extensions.
-Miniconda includes a much smaller set of core packages along with Conda.
+ - Conda is an open-source package manager and virtual environment manager for installing packages from Conda compatible distributions.

+ - Anaconda is a Conda package distribution that includes many python packages and extensions.
+It ships with Conda.

+ - Miniconda includes a much smaller set of core packages along with Conda.

 Miniconda still has access to the Anaconda repository on-line, and other repositories of conda packages including the community driven conda-forge, and these can easily be installed at the command line.
 Intel also provides high performance variants of many packages accessible through Conda.
-This includes numpy/scipy based upon MKL.
+This includes the numpy/scipy packages built upon MKL.

-While conda packages are a binary distribrution allowing very fast installation, other forms of installation are supported inside Conda environments, including pip.
+While conda packages are a binary distribution allowing very fast installation, other forms of installation are supported inside Conda environments, including pip.
 Any source installation can also be performed inside the Conda virtual environment.
 Each package installs along with a list of dependent packages by default.

-Conda environments are an alternative to other python virtual enviornment managers such as virtualenv, and does not mix well with these.
-Virtual environments are extremely useful in python for enabling reproducibility and maintaining muliple sets of packages/dependencies.
+Conda environments are an alternative to other python virtual environment managers such as virtualenv.
+Virtual environments are extremely useful in python for enabling reproducibility and maintaining multiple sets of packages/dependencies.

-Ananconda is provided on many major computing platforms includig ECP systems, generally requiring loading of an environment module or equivalent.
+Ananconda is provided on many major computing platforms, generally requiring loading of an environment module or equivalent.

 Miniconda is ideal for personal use on standalone systems and for using with on-line CI tools such as Travis.
 It's fast due to binary installation and usually quite simple (unless you have dependency issues – see below).
 The libEnsemble package has an [example of using Conda with Travis](https://github.com/Libensemble/libensemble/blob/master/.travis.yml)